tizzo/probo.ci/docs/build.md

 ### Assets and Steps
 The .probo.yaml is split into a section for 'assets' and a section for 'steps'.

+Assets is where you indicate which assets to import into this build.

 ### Available variables: